Sustainability in Council

 - Reduce corporate emissions by 30 per cent by 2020

-- Aim to be completely powered by clean and renewable electricity by 2050
+- Corporate operations to be completely powered by clean and renewable electricity by 2050

 Integrated Water Cycle Strategy

-Council has commenced work on developing an urban cooling strategy which will consider how materials in the built form as well as vegetation influence the urban heat island effect.
-This will build off important work already undertaken regionally through the development of Living Melbourne.
+Council has developed an Urban Cooling Strategy which considers how materials and vegetation influence the urban heat island effect.
+It builds on important work already undertaken regionally through the development of Living Melbourne.

 Community Buildings ESD Policy